matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 seoTitle: Willebrant – "The Pilgrim" – Diving Into An Ocean Of Sound
 description: Willebrant has a new EP out!
 "The Pilgrim" is about the journey of someone setting out on an adventure.
-The five songs which are inspired by the El Camino de Santiago already made it to my list of the favourite ambient records of the year.
+The five songs which are inspired by the Camino de Santiago already made it to my list of the favourite ambient records of the year.
 A deep sound bath full of surprises awaits you.
 image: /img/willebrant-the-pilgrim.jpg
 copyrigt: Willebrant
 ogImage: /img/willebrant-the-pilgrim-fb.jpg